ohbendy/Myanmar-font-resources/README.md

 This lists all the consonants of each alphabet currently enabled by Unicode.
 Mainly based on [UTN11v4](https://www.unicode.org/notes/tn11/UTN11_4.pdf) but with additions from my own research.

 ## [Unicode texts](https://github.com/ohbendy/Myanmar-font-resources/tree/master/Unicode%20texts)
 Short texts for proofing fonts in different languages.
-Texts converted from ASCII or online sources and may contain errors.
-Apologies if any content is inappropriate, I can't read any of these languages.
+Texts converted from ASCII or online sources.
+Depending on the fonts available on your system, text may appear broken, but it also might contain encoding errors.
+Apologies if any content is inappropriate or copyrighted, I can't read any of these languages.

 ## [Burmese conjunct table](https://github.com/ohbendy/Myanmar-font-resources/blob/master/Burmese%20conjunct%20table.md)
 This shows every pair of consonants of the Burmese alphabet as a stacked conjunct.